-Jury deliberating for 3rd day in ex-NFL star’s murder trial
+No verdict in ex-NFL star’s murder trial after 3rd day

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

-Hernandez is already serving a life sentence in the 2013 killing of semi-professional football player Odin Lloyd.
+The 27-year-old Hernandez is already serving a life sentence in the 2013 killing of semi-professional football player Odin Lloyd.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.